 care Leather shoes

-Water-proof the shoes with mink-oil or a wax-based polish before wearing them outside, and avoid wet conditions during the first days of wear.
+Water-proof the shoes with a wax or oil-based polish before wearing them outside, and avoid wet conditions during the first days of wear.
 Polishing the shoes every other month will soften the leather and strengthen its protective barrier; it also keeps the leather fresh and supple, and prevents it from cracking and getting scratches.

 Remove dirt and stains regularly with a brush or damp cloth.